Testing in a sleep laboratory, with polysomnography and multiple sleep latency testing, is needed to confirm the

 Episodes of falling asleep are most likely to occur in monotonous situations, as during boring meetings or long periods of highway driving, but may occur while eating, speaking, or writing.

-While people are awake during the day, a sudden episode of muscle weakness without loss of consciousness—called cataplexy—may be triggered by a sudden emotional reaction such as anger, fear, joy, laughter, or surprise.
+While people are awake during the day, a sudden, temporary episode of muscle weakness without loss of consciousness—called cataplexy—may be triggered by a sudden emotional reaction such as anger, fear, joy, laughter, or surprise.
 People may become limp, drop something being held, or fall to the ground.
 The jaw may droop, facial muscles may twitch, eyes may close, and the head may nod.
 Vision may be blurred.
 People may slur their speech.

 These episodes resemble the normal muscle paralysis that occurs during rapid eye movement (REM) sleep and, to a lesser degree, the experience of being “weak with laughter.”

 Cataplexy causes significant problems in about one fifth of people with narcolepsy.

 Occasionally, when just falling asleep or immediately after awakening, people try to move but cannot.
 This experience, called sleep paralysis, can be terrifying.
 The touch of another person may relieve the paralysis.
 Otherwise, the paralysis disappears on its own after several minutes.